How FTX led crypto’s takeover of sports in less than a year

 Driving crypto into the mainstream

-The Mercedes Formula One racing team usually views speed at a premium, but its initial thinking was to sit back and wait a year to 18 months to see how the rush of new crypto brands shook out, says Mercedes F1 commercial director Richard Sanders, and see who was left standing.
+The Mercedes Formula One racing team usually views speed at a premium, but its initial thinking was to sit back and wait a year to 18 months to see how the rush of new crypto brands shook out, says Mercedes Formula One commercial director Richard Sanders, and see who was left standing.
 But within two weeks of that declaration, Sanders says it became clear they had to make a move or miss out on a big opportunity.
 From there, it was about vetting potential partners.
 “I don’t think anyone would’ve predicted three years ago that one of the leading categories in elite-level sport was going to be crypto by 2021,” says Sanders.
 “I would’ve laughed.
 But it’s happened.
 The reason is partly that whomever gains the most market share, the quickest, will be the winners.”

 Sanders says that there were tough questions when it came to evaluating potential crypto partners.
 The industry’s inherent decentralization, to avoid control by one central government or authority, isn’t ideal for a potential partner wondering where to call when something goes wrong.
 “FTX was definitely the best in that regard.
 But almost all of them, and I’m talking about the big ones—Binance, Coinbase—it was so decentralized by design, and we understand why, but it does bring up potential issues when you’re asking what happens if things don’t go well.”